eucp-project/storyboards/static/stories/cordex_hydro.md

 simulations.
 The variation between the models provides insights on the influence of bias-correction, calibration and hydrological model selected.

+The project was conducted in a collaboration between project partners IIASA, ETH Zürich, Deltares and end-user JRC.

 Three hydrological models were selected:

 1. **LISFLOOD** from JRC, the model is calibrated and the CORDEX data is